KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with the created expense.
 - should handle any error and response appropriate error message and status code.

-## Story 5: As a User, I want to record my expenses so that I can track my spending.
+## Story 5: As a Spender, I want to record my expenses so that I can track my spending.

 Acceptance Criteria:
-- The user can record their expenses by providing the date, amount, category, and image URL.
+- The spender can record their expenses by providing the date, amount, category, and image URL.
 - The expense is stored in the database.
-- The user receives a success message after the expense is recorded.
+- The spender receives a success message after the expense is recorded.

 Technical Requirements:
 - REST API to record an expense.